 It brought awareness to longstanding distribution issues

-The U.S. has long been reliant on other countries, especially China, to supply pharmaceutical products like acetaminophen, antibiotics, and blood pressure medication, but it was not until the pandemic that the issue was brought to the forefront of public awareness.
-Leading news outlets such as the Wall Street Journal and the New York Times ran articles about the chaos the US would face should it suddenly lose access to China—which supplies over 80% of crucial medications—due to war, trade disagreements, natural disaster, or another pandemic.
-While, again, the future remains to be seen, it seems far more likely, post-COVID, that lawmakers will push for American-made pharmaceuticals, and that their constituents will demand it.
+The U.S. has long been reliant on other countries, especially China, to supply critical pharmaceutical products.
+But it was not until the pandemic that the issue was brought to the forefront of public awareness.
+Leading news outlets ran articles about the chaos the US would face should it suddenly lose access to China.
+Should there be a war, trade disagreements, natural disaster, or another pandemic, we will be cut off from over 80% of crucial medications.
+While the future remains to be seen, it seems far more likely that lawmakers will now push for American-made pharmaceuticals.

 It brought DIY-ers together

-As the nation’s biggest manufacturing and distribution centers struggled to execute their gigantic pivot, everyday Americans stepped in to create badly-needed PPE equipment for healthcare workers and first responders.
+During Covid, the nation’s biggest manufacturing and distribution centers struggled to deliver PPE.
+Everyday Americans stepped in to create equipment for healthcare workers and first responders.
 Individuals and small “mom-and-pop” companies used their own 3D printers, laser cutters, sewing machines, and other fabrication equipment to create face shields, masks, and more for their local communities.
 In a year characterized by loss and anxiety, it stood as a stark reminder that, even in the darkest times, total strangers will come together to fulfill a cause bigger than themselves.

 Need Packaging Supplies in Richmond, Virginia?